Bible Verses for Farmers: Strength for Seasons of Work and Waiting

 “You shall not muzzle an ox when it is treading out the grain.”– Deuteronomy 25:4 (ESV)

 A quiet verse that dignifies both animals and workers.
-Fair care and humane treatment are not extras—they are part of righteous farming.
+Fair care and humane treatment are part of righteous farming.

 “The eyes of all look to you, and you give them their food in due season.”– Psalm 145:15 (ESV)